cyclosproject/ng-swagger-gen/README.md

 - **api/models/model*n*.ts**: One file per model file is generated here.
   Enumerations are also correctly generated;
-- **api/models.ts**: An index script which exports all model classes.
+- **api/models.ts**: An index script which exports all model interfaces.
 It is used to make it easier for application classes to import models, so they can use `import { Model1, Model2 } from 'api/models'` instead of `import { Model1 } from 'api/models/model1'` and `import { Model2 } from 'api/models/model2'`;
 - **api/services/tag*n*.service.ts**: One file per Swagger tag is generated